Vihaan3/knowledge-garden/content/Life Stuff/Projects.md

 These are some projects that I'm either working on or planning to work on in the near future, roughly ordered by time.
 I use the term projects relatively liberally, so this might not be what you would otherwise expect.
-See [[Open Questions + Project Ideas]] for more future projects I want to work on or want others to work on.
+See [[Open Questions]] for more future projects I want to work on or want others to work on.

 ##### Now
 - Taking Arena.education